Gelli Park Bowls

 It’s essential to dress appropriately and follow the specified dress code for each game or match.
 Arrive early to allow ample time to prepare and change before the game begins, as punctuality demonstrates respect for your teammates and opponents.
 Representing Gelli Park Bowls Club at another venue?
 Remember, you’re an ambassador for the club—always behave professionally and courteously.

-Players must wear the official club top accompanied by tailored trousers or approved shorts in the designated colors (white or grey).
-Socks should also adhere to the club’s dress code in either white or grey.
+Players must wear the official club top accompanied by approved trousers or shorts in the designated colours.
+Socks should also adhere to the club’s dress code in either black or grey.

 Smoking, including electronic cigarettes, is strictly prohibited on the green.
 If you need to smoke, please do so on the banks.